 I geeked out a bit and created a worksheet that you can use if you’re into that sort of thing.
 You can print it out or fill it out online.
-Sign up for a copy.
+Here’s a copy.
 You might also write a journal entry by hand with headings and space for you to write what you notice.
 You might draw pictures.
 If I had to do this over again, I might track it electronically during my daily writing practice.
 I use a site called 750words.com because you can go back and see things like word usage and mood.
 The site claims it can graph your information.
 I’ve yet to figure out how to make it work.
 But I keep it in mind because I like graphs and worksheets.
 I’m not one of these spreadsheet sorts.
 But you might be!
 Track things however you will.

 For bonus points, track these categories while trying something that stretches your comfort zone, while embarking on a consciously chosen trial.
-More bonus points if you fill out the worksheet I created while in altered head space, such as ritual trance or hypnotic state.
+More bonus points if you fill out the worksheet I created while in altered headspace, such as ritual trance or hypnotic state.
 Let your subconscious weigh in.
 You might also do a tarot pull for each of the categories, face up or down.
 Possibilities just might be endless.
 Notice for a day, a week, month, or 10 minutes while you wait for a dentist appointment.

-Thoughts about working with trial?
+Thoughts about working with a trial?

 Want to let me know how the worksheet went?